 Are there any disadvantages to an amniocentesis?

-As discussed above, there is a pregnancy loss risk of 0.5-1% following an amniocentesis, even in experienced hands.
+As discussed above, there is a pregnancy loss risk of less than 0.5% following an amniocentesis, even in experienced hands.
 The pregnancy loss rate increases with the number of attempts required to obtain the amniotic fluid, however in the majority of cases we require only a single needle pass.

 Non-invasive prenatal testing

-Non-invasive prenatal testing (NIPT) is now available to women in Australia who have a pregnancy at increased probability of trisomy 21 (Down Syndrome), trisomy 18, trisomy 13 and abnormalities of the sex chromsomes (eg. Turner's syndrome or Klinefelter's syndorme).
+Non-invasive prenatal testing (NIPT) is now available to women in Australia to test for increased probability of trisomy 21 (Down Syndrome), trisomy 18, trisomy 13 and abnormalities of the sex chromsomes (eg. Turner's syndrome or Klinefelter's syndrome) and other conditions if indicated.
 NIPT is a blood test from which cell-free fetal DNA is extracted and can detect, with a high sensitivity and specificity, the chance of the baby having these specific chromosomal disorders.
 This form of testing carries no direct risk to the fetus and is proving very popular in Australia.
 Testing may be performed from any time after 10 weeks gestation, although it is strongly recommended an ultrasound is performed prior to testing to ensure there is no contraindication to testing (eg. incorrect dating, a major fetal structural problem).
 It is important to recognise that NIPT is a high-level screening test and therefore associated with false positive results (ie. reporting there is a problem when in fact there is not) and false negative results (ie. saying all is well when it is not).
-The chance of a false positive result increases in women who have NIPT when their pregnancy is at very low risk of a chromosome problem (ie a risk >1:2,000).
+The chance of a false positive result increases in women who have NIPT when their pregnancy is at very low risk of a chromosome problem (ie a risk <1:2,000).

 Women who may consider accessing NIPT include those with: